How to quit your job and become a freelancer: 3 rules on the way to your independence

 Well, actually, three of them.
 Three turning points that would make me quit my job at last and become a freelancer.

 It wasn’t long before the first one.
 I got expelled from college, but not for poor progress (my progress was surprisingly good), but for absenteeism.
 I was bunking off as the studies weren’t really exciting for me, weren’t my cup of tea.
-I was made to enter the college, by my parents in the first place, but also by the system itself.
+I was made to enter college, by my parents in the first place, but also by the system itself.

 I always wanted to be an architect, I had a knack for that.
 But what I had wasn’t enough to get myself a state-funded place and my family couldn’t afford to pay for my studies.
 So I entered the faculty for which my state exam results were okay.
 But it took me very little time to realize that I didn’t want to spend time on something I didn’t enjoy.
 This is how it is since then.

 It was some workshop with a bunch of different wires and cables.
 There were some workbenches standing in a row and several employees in front of them.
-They had two baskets from the both sides of them.
-They would take a batch of wires from one basket, connect them in a correct way and put them into the other basket.
+They had two baskets from both sides of them.
+They would take a batch of wires from one basket, connect them in the correct way and put them into the other basket.

 That was it.
 Taking the wires from one basket, connecting them and putting them into the other basket.
 Eight hours.
 Five days a week.
 They also had a one-hour lunch break and a one-month vacation.